Back

 Details:

-We can’t see the graph of the line where \(x=-4\) so we extend the line to estimate it:
+Since you can’t see the graph of the line where \(x = -4\), you will extend the line to estimate it:

 A line that extends from about (-2, 2.4) to about (2, -8.4).
 The line has been extended from (-2, 2.4) to the upper left area of the coordinate plane.
 The extension has been depicted with a dashed line.